Benches clear as Dodgers beat Astros 5-2

 TRAINER’S ROOM

-Dodgers: LHP Alex Wood was placed on the injured list with shoulder inflammation and RHP Josh Sborz was recalled to take his roster spot. … Roberts said ace Clayton Kershaw, on the injured list with back stiffness, was scheduled to throw a bullpen session on Tuesday.
-If that goes well Roberts said he could start Friday night.
+Dodgers: LHP Alex Wood was placed on the injured list with shoulder inflammation and RHP Josh Sborz was recalled to take his roster spot. … Roberts said ace Clayton Kershaw, on the injured list with back stiffness, was scheduled for a bullpen session on Tuesday.
+If that goes well he could start Friday night.

 Astros: Reliever Joe Biagini was placed on the 10-day injured list with right shoulder soreness.
 The Astros selected right-hander Andre Scrubb to the major league roster to take his spot.